capmeth/acid/docsite/docs/integration/components.md

 Your custom components, as well as anything they depend on, will be pulled into the docsite build when generating the site.

-The build process compiles components in *runes* mode and will make all of the typical Svelte libraries available.
+The build process compiles components in *runes* mode and makes the following Svelte 5 libraries available:
+- svelte
+- svelte/animate
+- svelte/attachments
+- svelte/compiler
+- svelte/easing
+- svelte/events
+- svelte/motion
+- svelte/reactivity
+- svelte/store
+- svelte/transition

 It can handle file extensions
 - *.js* - for JavaScript, of course